 Understanding the Potential of Anxiety Treatment

 Regardless of how much you appear to be getting done in your life, neglecting the signs of an anxious disorder will eventually catch up to you.
-But even though high-functioning anxiety can be hard to spot, there are many facets of treatment that can help pinpoint your challenges and learn how to adapt to them in a positive way.
+But even though it can be hard to spot, there are many facets of high-functioning anxiety treatment that can help pinpoint your challenges and learn how to adapt to them in a positive way.

 - Cognitive Behavioral Therapy (CBT).
 By using CBT, you can identify the maladaptive thought patterns that are guiding your behavior and change them for the better.
 A great example is defense mechanisms, which are unconscious responses in your mind that are triggered by anxiety-ridden situations.
 While they are used by your brain to maintain order in the chaos, they can hold you back from getting a clear picture of your challenge.
 Some people use denial to ignore the signs of damage that their anxiety is doing, while others use sublimation to transform unwanted feelings into another negative behavior (such as smoking to overeating).